6 large, unpeeled Russet potatoes (about 3 pounds total)

 1/2 cup shredded Swiss cheese

 Grated cheese for sprinkling on top

-- Wash and prick the potatoes and bake for 45‒55 minutes, or until very tender and baked through.
+3. Wash and prick the potatoes; bake for 45 to 55 minutes, or until very tender and baked through.
 Remove from the oven and let sit 10 minutes.
-(Increase oven temperature to 425 F.)
+Increase oven temperature to 425 F.

-- Meanwhile, place spinach and garlic in a pan.
-Cover loosely and sauté for 2‒4 minutes or until spinach is just wilted.
-Remove from microwave and set aside.
+4. Meanwhile, place spinach and garlic in a pan.
+Cover loosely and sauté for 2 to 4 minutes or until spinach is just wilted.
+Remove from heat and set aside.

-- After the potatoes have cooled for 10 minutes, cut the tops off (lengthwise) and scoop out the hot potato pulp with a spoon, leaving a 1/2 inch shell.
-(Scoop the pulp from the tops, too, then discard the skin from the tops.)
-Add the pulp to the mixer bowl and mix until evenly combined but not over-whipped.
-Then add the wilted spinach mixture and salmon and stir in to combine.
+6. After the potatoes have cooled for 10 minutes, cut the tops off (lengthwise) and scoop out the hot potato pulp with a spoon, leaving a 1/2 inch shell.
+Scoop the pulp from the tops as well, then discard the top skins.
+Add the pulp to the mixer bowl and mix with sour cream mixture until evenly combined but not over-whipped.
+Add the wilted spinach mixture and salmon, stir gently to combine.

-- Scoop the mixture back into the potato shells, dividing it evenly and piling it up.
-Sprinkle with a little more cheese if desired.
-Put the potatoes on a baking sheet and bake for about 20‒25 minutes or until golden and heated through.
+7. Scoop the mixture back into the potato shells, dividing it evenly.
+Sprinkle extra cheese over if desired.
+Place the potatoes on a baking sheet and bake for 20 to 25 minutes, or until golden and heated through.